Updated January 3, 2020

 Peking Opera is also another great choice if you want to watch an incredible and cultural show full of dancing, storytelling, and art.
 There are many places to watch an opera, but the Liyuan Theatre is the most famous, and it’s also located in Qian’men, which is really central.

 Are you a thrillseeker?
-Then Happy Valley Theme Park is the place for you!
+Then Happy Valley Theme Park is one of the Beijing points of interest for you!

-If you’ve explored enough of Beijing’s traditional things to do, then take a little trip to the southeast of the city for something new.
+If you’ve explored enough of the traditional things to do in Beijing, then take a little trip to the southeast of the city for something new.

 Happy Valley is an awesome theme park, complete with one of my favourite ever water rides, death-defying rollercoasters, and plenty of fun activities for those who would rather stay on the ground!